Albert-Gao/veasy/docs/binding.md

 1. `errorText`: The error message for validation.
 Will be empty if all rules pass for this field.
 1. `value`: The actual value bound to the `controlled component` of `React`.

+!> You can import `FieldStatus` to refer the 3 status for preventing using hard code string.
+See [API](/api) for more information.

 This happens automatically whenever `Veasy` finds the field's name (`title` and `age`) in the `schema`:

 ```javascript